Horticulture & Grow-Lights

 - High output maintenance factor prolongs output over time compared with HID or HPS.

-Ceravision is keen to work with interested parties to develop and optimise spectra for different types of plant characteristics.
+Ceravision welcomes the opportunity to work with interested parties to optimise spectra for different types of plant characteristics and develop bespoke grow-light solutions.
 The electrodeless discharge chamber has fewer of the chemical constraints imposed by the materials in traditional light sources.
 This allows numerous spectral ranges to be designed, which in turn could help biotechnologists to create spectra with the ability to engineer ‘designer’ plants without genetic modification or chemical usage.

-Ceravision would like to collaborate with companies and institutions whose expertise lies within these fields, to exploit the benefits of plasma lighting in horticulture and other specialist markets including ultraviolet sterilisation.
-Ceravision can offer bespoke research as well as the design and build of bespoke grow-lights tailored for a particular crop or outcome including spectral development, dosing, lamp design and manufacture.
-Ceravision’s scientists are able to optimise the key variables of dose, spectra, power, reflector materials and optics to deliver light output that can economically enhance the production of high value crops.
+Ceravision would welcome the opportunity to collaborate with companies and institutions whose expertise lies within these fields, to exploit the benefits of plasma lighting in horticulture and other specialist markets including UV-C sterilisation.
+Ceravision can offer tailored research plus the design and development of grow-lights tailored for a particular crop or outcome: this could include spectral development, dosing, lamp design, power options and manufacture.

 For further information please contact Stuart Stoddart, International Business Development Manager on 01908 371463 or email him at firstname.lastname@example.org